 SIT students are given and accept a high level of responsibility to self, to others, and to the community.
-Behavior that violates this principle includes but is not limited to:

 - Alcohol.
 Use, possession, or distribution of alcoholic beverages or paraphernalia except as expressly permitted by law and SIT's Alcohol Policy. - Arrest.
-Failure of any student to accurately report to Program staff/faculty an arrest by any law enforcement agency for any crime within seventy-two (72) hours of release.
+Failure of any student to accurately report to program staff/faculty an arrest by any law enforcement agency for any crime within seventy-two (72) hours of release. - Drugs.

-- Drugs.
 Use, possession, or distribution of illegal drugs and other controlled substances or drug paraphernalia except as expressly permitted by law and SIT's Drug Policy. - Failure to Comply.
-Failure to comply with the reasonable directives of SIT staff or law enforcement officers during the performance of their duties and/ or failure to identify oneself to these persons when requested to do so. - Financial Responsibilities.
+Failure to comply with the reasonable directives of SIT staff or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested. - Financial Responsibilities.
 Failure to promptly meet financial responsibilities to SIT. - Health and Safety.
-Failure to adhere to public health regulations; Creation of health and/or safety hazards. - Other Policies.
-Violating other published SIT policies or rules. - Prescription Medications.
-Abuse, misuse, sale, or distribution of prescription or over-the-counter medications. - Violations of Law.
+Failure to adhere to public health regulations; creation of health and/or safety hazards. - Other Policies.
+Violating other published SIT policies or rules, e.g. homestay regulations, attendance rules. - Prescription Medications.
+Abuse, misuse, sale, or distribution of prescription or over-thecounter medications. - Violations of Law.
 Evidence of violation of local laws, when substantiated through SIT's conduct process.